Boeing 727-100 Moulds in 1/400 Scale

 |

 The Boeing 727 solidified Boeing's place as the world's primary source of civil airliners and the short series 100 was the platform that propelled the larger series 200 to be the globe's most important jet for several decades, until it was surpassed by the 737 in the 1990s.
-The result of the joint requirements of Eastern, United and American the 727 benefited from Boeing's trip to see De Havilland's progress on its Trident, but not bogged down by BEA's hopelessly blinkered requirements Boeing was able to create a much superior jet.
-Indeed it was the first true medium range jetliner and with its exceptional high-lift wing it was able to operate into a wide range of airports - many which had until then not seen jets.
-A total of 572 727-100s were built and delivered between 1963 and 1972 with the type seeing service with the US trunks into the 1990s and throughout the rest of the world into the 2000s.
+The result of the joint requirements of Eastern, United and American the 727 benefited from Boeing's trip to see De Havilland's progress on its Trident.
+Not bogged down by BEA's hopelessly blinkered requirements Boeing was able to create a much superior jet.
+Indeed, it was the first true medium range jetliner and with its exceptional high-lift wing it was able to operate into a wide range of airports - many which had until then not seen jets.
+A total of 572 727-100s were built and delivered between 1963 and 1972.
+The type saw service with the US trunks into the 1990s and throughout the rest of the world into the 2000s.

 Boeing 727-100 in 1:400 Scale

-The short 727 has been reasonably well represented in this scale but mainly due to the efforts of Aeroclassics.
-Indeed they have made almost 3/4 of the models for the type as of August 2016.
+The short 727 has been reasonably well represented in this scale with 226 models as of July 2023.
+This outpit is largely due to the efforts of Aeroclassics.
+Indeed they have made over 3/4 of the models for the type.
 This isn't entirely surprising as unlike its larger sister the series 200 the short 727s were almost all out of mainline US trunk service by the mid-1990s and so missed the beginning of 1/400 manufacturing and the majority of Gemini's retro-friendly release period too.
 There have been 5 moulds built but most have seen little usage.
-As you can see there has been some mould sharing:
+As you can see there has been some mould sharing.
+Aeroclassics mould returned after a 6 year absence in 2020 and is the only mould currently in use.

 Before we get to the moulds as usual we'll start with a look at the real thing: